dbaigent/dbaigent/README.md

 # Daniel Baigent

-## Senior Research & Data Analyst | Economic Development Specialist
+## Senior Research & Data Analyst | Business & Economic Development Specialist

 👋 Hello!
-I'm Daniel :)
+I'm Daniel

-I have technical expertiese in data analytics and hold a Master of Public Policy (First Class) degree from the University of Auckland.
-I have over eight years of experience providing data-driven insights to ministers and policy professionals.
-I'm passionate about using data to drive positive change.
+I have technical expertise in data analytics and over eight years of experience providing data-driven insights to ministers and policy professionals.
+I hold a Master of Public Policy degree (first class honours) from the University of Auckland.
+I'm passionate about using data in innovative ways to drive positive change.

 🌍 Currently seeking opportunities to contribute to economic development initiatives, based in London, UK.

-### 🌱 This repository showcases a selection of economic development projects I've developed.
+### 🌱 This repository showcases a selection of projects I've developed.

-Key technical skills: Power BI, Excel, Python, ArcGIS, Power Query and SQL.
+Technical skills: Power BI, Excel, Python, ArcGIS, Power Query and SQL.

 My CV in pdf